Fooftilly/kokoro-extension/README.md

 # Kokoro TTS Extension

 A browser extension (Chrome & Firefox) that integrates **Kokoro TTS** to provide high-quality text-to-speech functionality for web content.
 It supports two modes: reading highlighted text or reading whole article.
+Also supports both streaming audio to web browser or downloading generated audio file.

 ## Features